starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 "Well, Jonny Boy.
 I can't say this trip hasn't been interesting.
 So something viscous.
 How viscous?
 Like Tar Sands Oil?"

-"I think most of that's up in Canada."
+"I think mostly of that's up in Canada."

 "Nonsense.
 In a few years..."